-The purpose of this page is to design online exams that inhibit cheating and unauthorized distribution of exam materials by use of good practices in the following areas:
+The purpose of this page is to promote the design and administration of online exams that inhibit cheating and prevent the unauthorized distribution of exam materials by use of effective practices in the following areas:

 - Employ the use of browser "lock-down" software to reduce access to other software, applications, and data.

-The Respondus LockDown Browser which locks down the browser testing environment is available in the University of Minnesota Moodle.
-The LockDown Browser prevents students from printing, copying, visiting other websites, or accessing other applications during online exams.
-This application is not considered to be fool proof, but it can deter most students from cheating.
+The Respondus LockDown Browser which locks down the browser testing environment is available in the University of Minnesota Moodle and Canvas applications.
+The LockDown Browser prevents students (especially in campus testing labs) from printing, copying, visiting other websites, or accessing other applications during online exams.
+This application is not considered fool proof, but can deter most students from cheating.
 Use Respondus LockDown Browser on your Moodle quizzes.

 - Hold your exam in a managed lab on campus.

-Elliott 121 is an OIT managed computer lab that is primarily used as a testing center.
-Containing 64 computer terminals, Citrix' XenDesktop virtualization solution provide access to Internet browsers that allow students to take online tests, including tests that are available through Moodle.
+On the Twin Cities campus, Elliott 121 is an OIT managed computer lab that is primarily used as a testing center.
+Containing 64 computer terminals, Citrix' XenDesktop virtualization solution provide access to Internet browsers that allow students to take online tests, including tests that are available through Moodle and Canvas.
 "Respondus Lockdown Browser" can also be used to lock down the test environment.

 Elliott 121 can be scheduled for use by University faculty and staff based on availability and academic priority.
 An online calendar for Elliott 121 can be found here.